MarielaRamon-DA/MarielaRamon-DA.github.io/README.md

-# My Data Science Portfolio
+# My Data Analyst Portfolio

 Welcome to my data analyst portfolio!
 This repository showcases a collection of projects that demonstrate my skills in data analysis, visualization, and communication.